-Frank Potter, 68 Toronto, Ontario, Canada
+Frank Potter, 70 Toronto, Ontario, Canada

-- Management Resources and Compensation Committee - Social Responsibility and Risk Governance Committee (Chairman)
+- Management Resources and Compensation Committee (Chairman) - Social Responsibility and Risk Governance Committee

 Mr. Potter is Chairman, Emerging Market Advisors, Inc., a consulting firm dealing with international direct investment, and a director of Canadian Tire Bank.
-He is also a director of Canadian Institute of International Affairs, Canadian Tire Foundation for Families, KBSH Capital Management Inc., Ontario Financing Authority, Petrofund Corporation, Rockwater Capital Corporation, Sentry Select Capital Corp. and Softchoice Corporation.
+He is also a director of Golden China Resources Corporation, Penn West Energy Trust, Rockwater Capital Corporation, Softchoice Corporation, Sentry Select Capital Corp., a private company that manages a number of exchange-traded investment trusts, and each of the trusts and funds in the Sentry Select family.